yeradis/yeradis.github.io/_posts/2016-05-04-adopting-fastlane-automatization.md

 &nbsp;

-For those who don't know:  <a href="https://fastlane.tools/">Fastlane</a> is the Holy Grail (the one that Indiana Jones was really looking for, if only he had been a programmer)
+For those who don't know:  <a href="https://fastlane.tools/">Fastlane</a> is the Holy Grail (the one that Indiana Jones was really looking for, if only he had been an iOS programmer)

 <a href="https://fastlane.tools/">Fastlane</a> helps you automate every aspect of your release to the App Store.